 In the SpawnAnimated Adaptation, when Angela is first introduced, a couple of thugs follow her into an alley to rape her.
 Naturally, only she leaves the alley.

 In the Fantastic Four cartoon (the one that took place in the Iron Man Hour), a mugger tries to rob a guy in a trench coat with a young woman.
 That guy turns out to be the Thing.
 Alicia points out that with Ben, she feels safe walking in the park at night.

-"Knight Time" from the DCAU features a Superman/Batman crossover in which Superman had to disguise himself as Batman in order to help Robin (Tim Drake) find out where his boss had gone.
+Bane of all people once fell prey to this in "Knight Time", a DCAU Superman/Batman crossover in which Superman had to disguise himself as Batman in order to help Robin (Tim Drake) find out where his boss had gone.
 At one point, Superman also found it necessary to round up Bane, the Mad Hatter, and the Riddler.
-The Mad Hatter and the Riddler, who knew they were no match for Batman physically, wisely tried — unsuccessfully — to make themselves scarce at once.
-Bane, who did have reason to think he might do better, ended up having "Batman" beat the CRAP out of him while the Riddler (detained by Robin) watched in utter disbelief.
+The Riddler actually managed to get the jump on him and, using one of his gizmos to restrain him, he and Hatter sat back and watched as Bane tossed Bats around for a while... until "Batman" got tired of trying to keep up appearances.
+Bane wound up getting the CRAP beaten out of him while everyone else (sans Robin) watched in utter disbelief.

 Robin: He's been working out.

 Subverted in another episode, where Clark notices someone is following him.
 He turns into a dark alley, and the would-be robber thinks he's got him.
 But as soon as the person enters the alley, no one is there, and is very confused.
 Cut to Clark up on the roof of the building next to the alleyway with a slightly annoyed look on his face...